Meet the team

 Ben Pink Dandelion - Lead Educator

 Ben directs the work of the Centre for Research in Quaker Studies at Woodbrooke Quaker Study Centre and is Professor of Quaker Studies at Birmingham University.
 He directs the Quaker studies courses at Lancaster University.
 He has written and edited numerous volumes on Quaker history, theology and sociology, and also written more devotional books for Quakers as well.
-His recent publications include The Cambridge Companion to Quaker Studies (forthcoming), Early Quakers and their Theological Thought (CUP 2015), The Oxford Handbook of Quaker Studies (OUP 2013), all co-edited with Stephen Angell, and Making our Connections; the spirituality of travel (SCM 2013).
+His recent publications include The Cambridge Companion to Quaker Studies (2018), Early Quakers and their Theological Thought (CUP 2015), The Oxford Handbook of Quaker Studies (OUP 2013), all co-edited with Stephen Angell, and The Cultivation of Conformity: towards a general theory of internal secularisation (Routledge 2019) and Making our Connections; the spirituality of travel (SCM 2013).
 Ben lives near Pendle Hill.

 Betty works for the Centre for Research in Quaker Studies at Woodbrooke and is a Research fellow at Lancaster University.
 Betty’s current research interests are in Quaker women’s lives and writings, travel writing, seventeenth and eighteenth century print culture, and in the relationships between Quakers and other religious groups.
 She is the author of Tourists and Travellers: Women’s Non-fictional Writing about Scotland, 1770-1830 (Channel View Publications, 2010) and has edited scholarly editions of the travel writings of Maria Graham, Harriet Morton and Catherine Hutton.